 What is financial planning about?

-This is a common question we get asked.
+This is a common question I get asked.
 After all, isn’t financial planning just something we do as a part of our lives?

-Many people though find themselves lacking some of the specific knowledge, time, discipline, or emotional bandwidth to accomplish all this.
+Many people, though, find themselves lacking some of the specific knowledge, time, discipline, or emotional bandwidth to accomplish all this.
 That’s where Wise Stewardship can come alongside as a trusted third party to help you look more dispassionately and rationally at your situation.
-We can help hold you accountable to your goals and decisions, especially with the emotional challenges that sometimes come with money.
+I can help hold you accountable to your goals and decisions, especially with the emotional challenges that sometimes come with money.

 What is this “goal” thing really about?